U.S. # 4866a

 2014 91¢ Ralph Ellison Imperforate

-Ralph Waldo Ellison (1914-1994) was named by his book-loving father for poet Ralph Waldo Emerson.
-Young Ralph inherited a lifelong fondness for literature and became a popular writer like his namesake.
+Ellison was named by his book-loving father for poet Ralph Waldo Emerson.
+In fact, in later years, Ellison learned that his father, who died in 1916, hoped Ralph would grow up to become a poet.
+Young Ralph inherited a lifelong fondness for literature.

 91¢ Ralph Ellison, issued to satisfy the first-class rate for mail weighing up to three ounces